waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Discuss with Raj and others for feedbacks.
 Complete the analysis report based on the feedbacks.

+### June 11, 2020
+#### Work Done:
+ * Analysis the collected logs and compare generic / RT kernels
+ * Do experiments and evaluate the overhead of usb camera in latency
+ * Write the analysis report of the Docker ROS profiling

+#### To Do List:
+* Add more analysis for power analysis and dig inside about the RT kernel and how it works